← Back to Podcli

 Is Podcli a free Submagic alternative?+

 Yes.
-Podcli is MIT licensed and free for any use.
+Podcli is AGPL-3.0 licensed and free for any use.
 Submagic charges a monthly subscription.

 Does Podcli produce word-level captions like Submagic?+